 To order once registered, send an email to email@example.com or call (800) 956-5663.

 Your request will be forwarded to Kone’s National Account Team for follow-up within 48 hours.

 How do I know KONE can properly support all of my different types of equipment?

-KONE currently maintains over 80,000 units in the United States alone.
-Over half of this base is made up of equipment originally manufactured by other companies.
+KONE currently maintains over 100,000 units in the United States alone.
+Over 60% of this base is made up of equipment originally manufactured by other companies.
+Elevators, escalators, power walks, dumbwaiters, handicap lifts and wheel chair lifts are the major products we service.
 KONE has a national training program for foreign equipment support as well as a matrix that identifies the serviceability of the various types of equipment.
 If there is a proprietary issue which prevents KONE from being able to properly support a piece of equipment, they will explain the circumstances and politely decline.